ArweaveTeam/docs.arweave.org-info/mining/setup/running.md

   A guide to running your node for different purposes
 ---

 This guide walks through launching your node and the main operating phases for different [node types](../overview/node-types.md), with example configurations you can adapt as needed.
-For how to set configuration options (config file, environment variables, command-line flags), see [Configuring Your Node](configuration.md).
+For how to set configuration options - in a [config file](configuration.md#2-the-configuration-file), as [environment variables](environment-variables.md), or as [command-line flags](configuration.md#3-command-line-flags) - see [Configuring Your Node](configuration.md).

 # 1. Run-script

 We recommend using the `./bin/start` wrapper script to run your node.
 This script wraps the core [Arweave entrypoint](../operations/entrypoint.md) with naive auto-restart functionality.
 If your node crashes, `./bin/start` will wait 15 seconds and then restart it with the same configuration.

+`./bin/start` takes the same parameters as the entrypoint: `--long` configuration flags, usually including a `--config_file`.
+Any `AR_*` [environment variables](environment-variables.md) set in the shell also apply to the launch.

 {% hint style="warning" %}
 Avoid killing the arweave process if at all possible.
 I.e. **don't** do `kill -9 arweave` or `kill -9 beam` or `kill -9 erl`.
 To stop the arweave process, use `./bin/stop` and then wait for as long as you can for the node to shutdown gracefully.
 Sometimes if can take a while for the node to shutdown, which we realize is frustrating, but if you kill the node abruptly it can cause `rocksdb` corruption that can be difficult to recover from.
 In the worst case you may need to resync and repack a partition.
 If you can't wait, we recommend using `kill -1` rather thank `kill -9`.